galrou/flightSimulatorInterpreter/README.md

-# flightSimulator-part1
+# flightSimulatorInterpreter
-flightSimulator-part1 is an interpreter for a language that Dr. Eliahu Khalastchi has invented.
+flightSimulatorInterpreter is an interpreter for a language that Dr. Eliahu Khalastchi has invented.
 The project acts as both server (in order to send data to the flightgear simulator) and client (in order to receive data from the flightgear simulator).
 It converts a text file into a running program (which flies an airplane), using the [Flightgear](https://www.flightgear.org/) simulator.